 In addition to the annual review, we will also re-assess your eligibility and rent if your household income increases or decreases or someone moves in or out of your home.
-You must notify us within 14 days of any occupancy or change in income over $50 per fortnight.
+You must notify us within 14 days of any occupancy or change in income.

 How we notify you of your new rent